Ranger Cookies (Sugar-Free and Gluten-Free)

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

-- Bake cookies at 375F/190C for 16-20 minutes, or until the bottom is golden and the top of the cookies feels dry.
+- Bake cookies for 12-14 minutes, or until the bottom is golden and the top of the cookies feels dry.
+Bake in two batches unless you have a double oven.

-These Sugar-Free Ranger Cookies have whole wheat pastry flour, pecans, coconut, and sugar-free chocolate chips and they're delicious for a healthier cookie option!
+These Ranger Cookies that are sugar-free and gluten-free have ground oatmeal, pecans, unsweetened coconut, sugar-free chocolate chips and almond flour for a healthier cookie option that's so tasty!

 Ingredients